piyushkumar08/Wine-Quality-Prediction/README.md

     - Boosting is also done on feature-filtered data and accuracy for that is also recorded

 ## 5. Result<a name="results"></a>
-The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).
-Outlier detection algorithms could be used to detect the few excellent or poor wines
+- The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).
+Outlier detection algorithms could be used to detect the few excellent or poor wines.
-Gradient Boost technique is performing the best for this dataset having 70% testing accuracy.
+- Gradient Boost technique is performing the best for this dataset having 70% testing accuracy.
-The details of the results - [Wine.ipynb](https://github.com/piyushkumar08/Wine-Quality-Prediction/blob/main/Wine.ipynb)
+- The details of the results - [Wine.ipynb](https://github.com/piyushkumar08/Wine-Quality-Prediction/blob/main/Wine.ipynb)